Officiating Program – Overview

 d.
 Best Practices

-7. Evaluations will be conducted at Pickleball Canada Regional/National tournaments and may also be held at select tournaments throughout the country.
+9. Evaluations may be conducted at Pickleball Canada Regional/National tournaments and also at select sanctioned tournaments throughout the country.
 Scheduling for each venue will be done strictly on a first to apply basis.
-You will be asked to select your preferred dates/tournaments.
-You are responsible for any costs associated with traveling to the venue.
+You will be asked to select your preferred dates and tournaments.
+You are responsible for any costs associated with traveling to and from the venue.

 NOTE: The scheduling of on-court evaluations is based on Evaluator availability and the number of Applicants in an area.
 Therefore, there may not always be an on-court evaluation venue and/or date that is convenient for you to attend.
 In such cases, a significant amount of time could elapse between paying the evaluation fee and when you are scheduled for an on-court evaluation.